RusseII/product/spec/user_flows/pages/individual_auction_page/before_auction.md

 - Knows how the auction works
   - User came to this page through landing page which has links to educational content
-  - If they don't know how it works, they can learn via the a link in the navbar
+  - If they don't know how it works, they can learn via the link in the navbar

 ## User needs